pappk/ai-checker/README.md

 This code was made for a university project for the subject Artificial Intelligence.
 The project duration was one semester long and the active develepoment was finished for now.

 The goal was a basic ai for checker game.
+The code can separete for two component:
+ * Checker board game framework
+ * AI player
+A board game framework was design for local multiplayer compatible feature.
+The AI player imitates that it is a real player.
+So th AI uses the same interface that the real player.